Hastings038/hastings038.github.io/README.md

 # Cybersecurity-Portfolio
-My nursing background has established strong written and verbal communication skills, candour and a curious nature.
-My personal values that have transferred into my professional career are care and commitment.
-I have always had a drive to learn and curiousity for cybersecurity.
-I have decided to pursue this in my free time whilst working in healthcare full time.
-My curisosity was well founded and the skills I have long establishsed in healthcare and proving invalubale in this learning.
+My nursing background has equipped me with strong written and verbal communication skills, candor, and a naturally curious mindset.
+Core values such as care and commitment have consistently guided my professional journey.
+My curiosity about cybersecurity led me to begin studying the field in my free time while continuing to work full-time in healthcare.
+The skills I developed through years in healthcare—critical thinking, attention to detail, and resilience under pressure—are proving invaluable as I expand my knowledge and pursue a career in cybersecurity.